prisma/prisma-examples/pulse/fullstack-leaderboard/README.md

 touch .env
 ```

-Now, open the `.env` file and update the `DATABASE_URL` and `PULSE_API_KEY` environment variables with the values of your connection string, your Pulse and Resend API keys:
+Now, open the `.env` file and update the `DATABASE_URL` and `PULSE_API_KEY` environment variables with the values of your connection string and your Pulse API keys:

 ```bash
 # .env